-But just because North Dakota does not have a specific dog bite law, that doesn’t mean that other laws cannot be used to prove your case.
+Just because North Dakota doesn’t have a specific dog bite law doesn’t mean other laws cannot be used to prove your case.
 For example, if a dog bites a child while they are walking on the street, and the dog wasn’t on a leash, then the owner’s simple failure to follow local leash laws would be a violation of reasonable care.

 Comparative Negligence in North Dakota Dog Bite Claims

 A commonly used defense in personal injury cases involves a concept known as “comparative negligence.”
 Comparative negligence refers to the injured person’s responsibility in their own injuries.
 For example, a dog owner, or their lawyer, or insurance company may attempt to reduce or deny a dog bite injury claim because they claim injured person was partly or totally to blame for their own injuries.

 This is not hard to imagine in a scenario where someone provokes the dog.
 In these comparative situations, the jury decides what percent each person is at fault out of 100 and reduces the damages by the percentage of fault assigned to the injury victim.

 For example, if a person is found to be 20% at fault for their dog bite injuries, they can only receive 80% of their total damages.

 This is cut off at 50 percent.
 That means if an injury victim is found to be 50% or more at fault, they are not entitled to any compensation at all.

 Dog Bite Injuries Can Be Serious

 Dog attacks can lead to many different types of injuries with varying levels of severity.
 Common dog bite injuries include: